duskpoet/effect-programming-2/article.md

 });
 ```

-As you can see, the server resulting from the serve function call is an asynchronous iterator.
-Each invocation of the _next_ method returns a promise that resolves when an incoming connection is received.

 Next, we need two things from our server: serving static files and handling WebSocket connections.
 Let's create a simple helper that chains request handlers together, similar to middlewares in Express.

 ```typescript